LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-10-21-gpu-containers-as-a-service.md

 1. Bare metal clusters in a private, single-tenant network.
 2. Bare metal clusters in a shared, multi-tenant network.
-3. Virtual machines via a VMM like QEMU, cloud-hypervisor, firecracker etc.
+3. Virtual machines via a VMM like QEMU, cloud-hypervisor, Firecracker etc.
 4. Containers as a Service
 5. Functions as a Service